Linkerin/snipshot/README.md

 ![snipshot demo](./readme_images/snipshot.webp)

 [`snipshot`](https://snipshot.dev) is a web application for sharing code snippets.
 From time to time we use various one-liners and useful pieces of code that could be easily forgotten.
 Having separate files containing these code fragments is a common pratice for developers.
 With `snipshot` you now have a convenient place for storing your code snippets.
-Futhermore, you can also share your experiece and ideas through these snippet.`snipshot` is a source of inspiration, no less!
+Futhermore, you can also share your experience and ideas through these snippet.`snipshot` is a source of inspiration, no less!

 Application URL: [snipshot.dev](https://snipshot.dev)
 Video Demo: [`snipshot` for CS50W](https://youtu.be/sf1jSBhbXSs)